stratapp-ai/stratapp-ai.github.io/strategy-execution.md

 For everyone to understand and collaborate on strategy execution, best practice is to articulate your strategy as a cascading tree.

-You can do this easily on the "our plan" page in #stratapp as: goals > objectives > actions > projects.
+You can do this easily on the "our plan" page in #stratapp.

 This [video](https://stratappsaas.com/blog/strategic-planning-software-with-a-strategy-tree-hierarchy/ "tips for strategy execution comms"){:target="_blank"} explains two tips for communicating strategy:

 * 3 to 6 rule - for each level in the strategy tree hierarchy
 * verb noun rule - for example "develop our ...", "improve our ...", "solve how to ..."

 \#stratapp offers unparalleled flexibility.
 You can create strategy trees for unlimited combinations of org design (geography, functions, verticals and horizontals).
 That is, #stratapp adapts to your unique org design and preferred ways of working.

 You don't have to adjust your business to suit the software.

 \#stratapp is has been designed from the outset as a genuine strategy execution app.
-At any level in the strategy tree hierarchy you can invite people to collaborate on KPIs, workboards, risks, meetings, tasks, files and links.
+At any level in the strategy tree hierarchy you can invite people to collaborate on OKRs, workboards, risks, meetings, tasks, files and links.
 The user experience is easy and context relevant.

 Most importantly, your social collaboration on strategy execution has both [structure and context.](https://stratappsaas.com/blog/atlassian-stride-social-with-structure/ "Atlassian thought of it, stratapp did it"){:target="_blank"}  For example, in seconds you can jump to "_any questions or decisions made on strategic goals in the last 72 hours_" or refine that further to those that "_mention me_".